DarkMatter9309/THE100/README.md

 # THE100
-Python solutions to the first 100 leetcode problems
+Python solutions to the first 100 hard leetcode problems